J Street’s blog aims to reflect a range of voices. The opinions expressed in blog posts do not necessarily reflect the policies or view of J Street.

 On June 16th, the House Foreign Affairs Committee advanced the Women, Peace and Security Act with bipartisan support.
 The act requires the President to provide reports to Congress evaluating women’s participation in US diplomatic and foreign assistance, mandates training for US diplomatic and defense personnel on the value of women’s inclusion, and requires the secretary of state and USAID Administrator to establish guidelines to ensure women’s meaningful participation in preventing and resolving conflict.

 The bill was introduced by Congresswoman Kristi Noem (R-SD), Congresswoman Jan Schakowsky (D-IL), Committee Chairman Royce (R-CA) and committee Ranking Member Eliot Engel (D-NY).
 It will hopefully come before the full House of Representatives for a vote shortly.
-Its passage would be an exciting development for those of us in the pro-Israel, pro-peace camp.
+Its passage would be an exciting development for those of us in the pro-Israel, pro-peace, pro-democracy camp.

 Particularly in this moment, when viable negotiations between Israelis and Palestinians seem far off, expanding the role of women in peace movements could send an important signal.
 For decades, peace negotiations between Israelis and Palestinians have included only a small number of high-level officials, few of whom have been women.
 Studies suggest that a more effective peace process would include voices from diverse groups of Israeli and Palestinian women and civil society organizations.